YMCA Youth and Government: Missouri

 The Missouri Youth in Government (MOYIG) program brings over 700 Missouri youth to Jefferson City, Missouri, each year.
 There are two conventions: one in late November and the other in early December.
 MOYIG consists of legislative, judicial, media, and executive branches, and students are able to hold offices required to support the simulated government, such as legislators, governor, judges, journalists and more.

 Missouri's Youth in Government holds a program called the Executive Branch Leadership Institute (EBLI) every spring, in which 30-40 students travel to Jefferson City to shadow a state department for two days.
 At the department they are presented with an issue or problem in Missouri and, on the last day of the program, present their opinions and creative solutions to a panel of judges.
 Scholarship awards are given at EBLI for the best teams and the best individual presenters.

 Montana

 Montana's program was organized in 1970, with the first Youth Legislature held in the spring of 1971.
 The following year it held a youth "Con-Con", corresponding with the state's 1972 Montana Constitutional Convention.
 The program serves over 300 young people.
-Current Montana Governor Steve Bullock was Youth Governor of this program as a high school student.
+Former Montana Governor Steve Bullock was Youth Governor of this program as a high school student.

 New Hampshire

 The New Hampshire program is the YMCA Youth and Government.
+Every spring, it occurs in the New Hampshire State House.
+Prior to each year's session, there is a pre-legislative session to elect officers, including Youth Governor, Speaker of the House, and President of the Senate.
+Students write bills, engage in debate in committees and in full meetings of their chamber.
+There is also a Supreme Court program that occurs in the New Hampshire Supreme Court building.